-US to ignore EU appeals on Jerusalem
+Trump to ignore EU appeals on Jerusalem

 "It's in everyone's interest that this does not happen," he said.

-Gabriel's warning echoed French president Emmanuel Macron and EU foreign affairs chief Federica Mogherini.
+Gabriel echoed French president Emmanuel Macron and EU foreign affairs chief Federica Mogherini.

 Macron's office said in a statement on Tuesday that he "reaffirmed that the status of Jerusalem must be resolved through peace negotiations between Israelis and Palestinians".